onbloc/gnoland-tutorials/tutorials/building-a-realm/writing-realms.md

 ## `Render`

-As previously stated, the `Render()` supports markdown syntax.
+As previously stated, the `Render()` supports Markdown syntax.
 A sample code is as follows.

 ```go
 package demo